edsq/eds-notes/md_notebooks/pwg_presentation_02-08-2023_part1.md

 <!-- #region slideshow={"slide_type": "skip"} -->
 :::{seealso}
-See the [PDM docs on adding development dependencies](https://pdm.fming.dev/latest/usage/dependency/#add-development-only-dependencies) or the [PDM docs on development dependencies in `pyproject.toml`](https://pdm.fming.dev/latest/pyproject/tool-pdm/#development-dependencies) for more information on development dependencies.
+See the [PDM docs on adding development dependencies](https://pdm.fming.dev/latest/usage/dependency/#add-development-only-dependencies) for more information on development dependencies.
 :::
 <!-- #endregion -->